 Nespresso has its own recycling scheme for used pods, and has recently invited rival brands to join the scheme, though there is little detail so far on how this might work.

 For Nespresso’s own pods, you can request a special recycling bag from any Nespresso boutique or online, which you fill with used pods.
-You can then drop this off at Doddle or CollectPlus locations, or at your nearest Nespresso boutique.
+You can then drop this off at CollectPlus locations, or at your nearest Nespresso boutique.
 You can also arrange a free collection from your house.

 How and if you can recycle compatible Nespresso pods varies depending on the brand, so check the packaging for details.